-Binary • High Whenever input 24 is high, the inputs are not al- lowed to change.
-Low Whenever input 24 is low, the inputs are not al- lowed to change.
-Same whenever two consecutive reads of the inputs are the same.
-The 24 th input is not used.
-Gray Code Alternative to binary encoding.
+Binary High Whenever input 24 is high, the inputs are not allowed to change.
+Low Whenever input 24 is low, the inputs are not allowed to change.
+Same Whenever two consecutive reads of the inputs are the same, the 24 th input is not used.
+Gray Code This is an alternative to binary encoding.
 Only one bit of a gray code number changes at a time.
 The 24 th input is not used.